kotest/kotest-extensions-testcontainers/README.md

 [<img src="https://img.shields.io/nexus/s/https/oss.sonatype.org/io.kotest.extensions/kotest-extensions-testcontainers.svg?label=latest%20snapshot"/>](https://oss.sonatype.org/content/repositories/snapshots/io/kotest/extensions/kotest-extensions-testcontainers/)

 ## Changelog

+### 1.3.0

+* Added `SharedJdbcDatabaseContainerExtension` and `SharedTestContainerExtension` which can be used to lazily share a single test container across a module.

 ### 1.2.1

 * Improves the handling of `dbInitScripts`.
 Will now accept absolute or relative paths, for local _or classpath_ resources.